bumble-tech/appyx-starter-kit/README.md

 # Appyx starter kit

 This repository contains a baseline project with minimal setup to bootstrap the creation of an Appyx app from scratch.
-The `main` branch is tailored to provide an Android-specific setup.
-If you're looking for a Compose Multiplatform setup, please check out the `multiplatform` branch [here](https://github.com/bumble-tech/appyx-starter-kit/tree/multiplatform).

 Feel free to download it and modify it to your needs.

+- **Android-specific setup**: Check the `main` branch
+- **Compose Multiplatform setup**: Check the `multiplatform` [branch](https://github.com/bumble-tech/appyx-starter-kit/tree/multiplatform).

 ## Appyx